Juvenile Crimes Attorney - Juvenile Lawyer

 2. Your child is not entitled to call another Hall, a victim or witness.

-3. There is no right to privacy at Los Padrinos Juvenile Hall when using the telephone except when call his or her lawyer.
+3. There is no right to privacy at Los Padrinos Juvenile Hall when using the telephone except when the child is calling his or her lawyer.

 4. The Los Padrinos Juvenile Hall staff will allow your child to use a County line to call his or her Deputy Probation Officer or lawyer.